Estate Planning Lawyer in Tulsa

 We offer a comprehensive range of estate planning services, including:

 When considering which estate planning tools are right for you, you should first consider your immediate needs and long-term goals.
 Though it can be emotional, you must think about who you want to inherit your assets and property and how.
 You and your lawyer should also discuss your retirement needs and your health care wishes should you become incapacitated.
 This is also a good time to consider how you want any debts to be dealt with.
-Engaging in a proactive discussion with a lawyer can also reveal estate planning opportunities you might not have considered, such as charitable donations or setting up education funds for descendants.
+Engaging in a proactive discussion with an estate planning lawyer in Tulsa can reveal opportunities you might not have considered, such as charitable donations or setting up education funds for descendants.

 Understanding the Importance of Estate Planning